The Implications of Growing Automotive PCB Market Shares for PCB Designers

 Accelerating Market Share

 Gadzooks Batman, that market is growing so quickly, it’s going to explode!
-The connected car market is on the rise, and the automotive PCB market is expanding with it.
+The connected car market is on the rise, and the global automotive PCB market is expanding with it.
 That means you’ll soon be designing as many PCBs for cars as for IoT devices.

 Connected Car Features